Gusto Review 2026: Pricing, Pros, Cons, and IT Admin Notes

 The Core "Auto-Pilot" Experience

-Gusto's AutoPilot Payroll feature runs automatically on your schedule once configured, eliminating manual intervention.
+Gusto's AutoPilot Payroll feature runs automatically on your schedule once configured.
 Once you set your payroll schedule and configure employee defaults, payroll processes automatically unless you make changes.
+Administrators have 24 hours before the deadline to review, change, or cancel the run.
 If an employee's hours, PTO, or deductions change, you update them before the payroll deadline.
-Otherwise, Gusto handles everything—no button to click, no manual review required.

-The reliability of AutoPilot is its key value: payroll runs on schedule even if you're unavailable, reducing the risk of missed pay dates or last-minute scrambling.
+The practical value of AutoPilot is scheduled payroll processing: payroll runs on schedule even if you're unavailable, reducing the risk of missed pay dates or last-minute scrambling.

-Time saved: For a 10-person team with consistent salaries, AutoPilot eliminates 2-3 hours of monthly payroll admin.
-For hourly teams with variable schedules, you still need to review hours, but tax calculations and filing happen automatically.
+Time saved: In our experience, a 10-person team with consistent salaries saves roughly 2–3 hours of monthly payroll admin with AutoPilot.
+For hourly teams with variable schedules, you still need to review and approve hours, but tax calculations and filing happen automatically.

 Every time you run payroll, Gusto: